SalomePlatform/yacs/doc/principes.rst

 If the nodes are terminal (nothing is executed from their outputs), they do not need to have compatible outputs.
 Output ports used at the node output must be compatible with each other (i.e. they must be derived from a common generic type that can be used by another input node).

+To create this type of node:

+- from the GUI, see :ref:`switch_node`
+- in a XML file, see :ref:`xml_switch`
+- from python interface, see :ref:`py_switch`

 The OptimizerLoop node
 '''''''''''''''''''''''''